 A student who is suspended is entitled to resume studies in the same college/school at the conclusion of the period of suspension if all academic requirements are met.
-The student must submit a Reactivation Request Form to the Office of the Registrar.
+The student must submit a Reactivation Request Form to the Office of the Registrar, via the student's AUS email account.
 The form is available at www.aus.edu/registration/forms.